Call For A Free Consultation:

 To answer this question, we turned to StatCan's " Incident-based crime statistics, by detailed violations, Canada, provinces, territories, Census Metropolitan Areas and Canadian Forces Military Police ."
 That was a mouthful to say, but this statistical resource is chock-a-block full of police-reported criminal incidents and their clearance rate by charges.

-And when it comes to reported DUIs, Ontario still rocks!
-As of the latest data, in 2023, the rate of Ontario police-investigated DUI incidents was 102.62 per 100,000 population.
+And when it comes to reported DUIs, Ontario still had the lowest rate among the provinces.
+In 2023, the rate of Ontario police-reported impaired-driving incidents was 102.62 per 100,000 population.
 Quebec came in at a close second with a rate of 152.24, while the highest among provinces was Prince Edward Island with a rate of 515.
 That said, Northwest Territories was far higher, with a rate of 3,219.78.

 Did the 2019 National Spike in Reported DUIs Keep Climbing?

 Following up on the previous answer, excepting Northwest Territories, all provinces and territories experienced declines — some significant — in their police-reported DUI incident rates between 2019 and 2023.
 So, of course, the 2019 national 228 per 100,000 rate also declined, falling to 178.57 in 2023.
-At this juncture, we should note that the 2019 spike was likely due largely to the enactment of the 2018 Bill C-46 Criminal Code revisions that stiffened penalties and enhanced police enforcement tools.
+At this juncture, we should note that the 2019 spike was likely due largely to the enactment of the 2018 Bill C-46 Criminal Code revisions that changed the impaired-driving offence structure and expanded police screening powers.

 "What's interesting in this data," says TorontoDUI defence lawyer Robbie Tsang , "is that the rate of persons charged with DUI in 2019 did not spike in concert with the police-reported DUI incident rate.
 While the rate of reported incidents spiked by more than 100 and even 200 points in many provinces between 2018 and 2019, the rate of those charged changed by less than 30 points.
 In B.C., the reported incident rate jumped over 100 points, but resultant charges declined by a point."